WebDev-WBSCodingSchool/food-review-api/README.md

 This project is not secure for production use — it's designed for learning purposes.

 Make sure your PostgreSQL DB is set up and the `PG_URI` env variable is correctly configured.
+A `create-database.sql` file is provided to create the relations and seed some sample data.